aalbatross/Dynamic-Drools/Readme.md

-Dynamic Drools is a dynamic rule management system which allows to add and remove dynamically without stopping Drools Engine
+Dynamic Drools is a dynamic rule management system which allows to add and remove rules dynamically without stopping Drools Engine

 Running instruction:
 RUN JDrools.java as Server